-My fee is $300 for a 90 minute session and $200 for a 50 minute session.
+Fees – My fee is $300 for a 90 minute session and $200 for a 50 minute session.
 I do the majority of my sessions as 90 minute sessions whether we are doing counseling, EMDR therapy or career coaching.
-I typically meet with clients every other week or weekly based on their preference.
-The 50 minute sessions are used for phone or video appointments or for when we are at a point in our work that we are meeting less frequently and just need 50 minutes for what you are working on.
+I meet with clients weekly or every other week based on their preference.
+The 50 minute sessions are for when we are at a point in our work that we are meeting less frequently and just need 50 minutes for what you are working on.
 I do not offer any reduced fees or sliding scale fees.
-Payment is due at the end of each session and can be made by cash, check, credit cards, debit cards including health savings account cards through your employer.
+Payment in full is due at the end of each session and can be made by cash, check, credit cards, debit cards including health savings account cards through your employer.

-I do not take insurance or contract with any insurance companies.
-I will provide you with a receipt that you can use to file for reimbursement with your insurance company.
-You will need to contact your insurance provider to see if your insurance policy reimburses you when you see a therapist outside of their network of providers.
+Insurance – I do not take insurance or contract with any insurance companies.
+If you want to use your insurance, I will provide you with a receipt that you can use to file for reimbursement with your insurance company.
+Prior to scheduling an appointment, you will need to contact your insurance provider to verify what dollar amount your insurance plan covers for 90 minute psychotherapy sessions with an out-of-network provider.
+There is no guarantee that they will reimburse you for your sessions.
 I do not work with insurance companies or communicate in any way with your insurance company.
 For an insurance company to pay for any counseling, the therapist must assign the client a mental health disorder diagnosis code.

 I do not view my clients as having mental health disorders.
 Rather I view my clients as having understandable reactions to upsetting life events or the inevitable ups and downs of life.
 When you file your counseling sessions through your health insurance, your mental health disorder diagnosis code becomes part of your health record and so there is a possibility that others may have access to your diagnosis.